 All shares represented by properly executed, unrevoked proxies received in proper form and in time for use at the Annual Meeting will be voted in accordance with the directions specified thereon and otherwise in accordance with the judgment of the persons designated as proxies.
-Any proxy on which no direction is specified will be voted in favor of the nominees to the Board of Directors listed in this Proxy Statement and in favor of the ratification of the appointment of Holtz Rubenstein Reminick LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2012.
+Any proxy on which no direction is specified will be voted in favor of the nominees to the Board of Directors listed in this Proxy Statement and for the approval of the proposals to (i) have an advisory stockholder vote every year on the compensation paid to the Company's named executive officers; (ii) approve the compensation of the Company's named executive officers; and (iii) ratify the appointment of Holtz Rubenstein Reminick LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013.
 If any other matters are properly presented at the Annual Meeting for consideration, the persons named as proxies in a properly delivered proxy card will have the discretion to vote on those matters for the stockholder delivering the proxy card.
 At the date we filed this Proxy Statement with the Securities and Exchange Commission ("SEC"), the Board of Directors was not aware of any other matters to be raised at the Annual Meeting.